Framework

 Key Dimensions of Effective Practice

-- Mentoring supports early-career teachers and facilitates reflective transfer into practice.
+- Mentoring provides structured guidance that supports teachers at different career stages and facilitates reflective transfer of new knowledge into practice.

 - Coaching enables personalised learning tailored to teachers’ goals and contexts.